goenning/goenning/_posts/2019/2019-11-05-seo-on-spa-apps-with-rendergun.md

 description: SPA and SEO are two acronyms that don’t fit well together on the same sentence.
 Even though Google is able to crawl and index client-side rendered websites since 2015, there are a few reasons why this is not yet recommended.
 On this post I’ll take you though an alternative solution on how to make a SPA page SEO-ready using a technique called “Dynamic Rendering” and an open source project called Rendergun.
 ---

-## Adding SEO to Single Page Applications with Rendergun

 SPA and SEO are two acronyms that don’t fit well together on the same sentence.
 Even though Google is able to crawl and index client-side rendered websites since 2015, there are a few reasons why this is not yet recommended.

 On this post I’ll take you though an alternative solution on how to make a SPA page SEO-ready using a technique called “Dynamic Rendering” and an open source project called Rendergun.